the-creative-tester/blog/_posts/2016-05-01-Python-Android-Mobile-Web-Automation.md

 ### Execution

-Start Appium, and ensure your device is connected with USB Debugging enabled and not locked.
-You can now run ```nosetests appium-example.py``` and you should get the following successful results:
+Start Appium, and ensure your device is connected with USB Debugging enabled and is not locked.
+You can now run ```nosetests appium-example.py``` and you should get the following successful results after your test is run in your device:

 >
 ~~~ shell